library(tidyverse)

 ℹ Specify the column types or set `show_col_types = FALSE` to quiet this message.

+We’ve got columns for overall_wins and assists.
 Now let’s look at the scatterplot.
 With a scatterplot, we put what predicts the thing on the X axis, and the thing being predicted on the Y axis.
-In this case, X is our goals, y is our wins.
+In this case, X is our assists, y is our wins.

 Let’s talk about this.
-Ok, there’s really a clear pattern here - as goals increase, so do wins, generally.
+Ok, there’s really a clear pattern here - as assists increase, so do wins, generally.
 But can we get a better sense of this?
-Yes, by adding another geom – geom_smooth.
-It’s identical to our geom_point, but we add a method to the end, which in this case we’re using the linear method or lm.
+Yes, by adding another geom – geom_smooth

 ggplot() +